Jump to: Judging - More Information - Sponsors

 - All entries must be based in the City of Ryde local government area.

 - Entry to the 2018 Spring Garden Competition is free.

 - Entries open on Sunday 1 July 2018 and close on Friday 31 August 2018.

 - We encourage entries in the Children’s Seed Growing category to be made before Tuesday 31 July 2018 to allow for maximum seed growing time.

 Judging of Entries and Judging Criteria

-All entries in the Large, Small, Courtyard or Balcony, Edible, Native & Habitat-friendly, Children, School, Pre-School, Community, Commercial Gardens and Bushcare Sites will be personally judged by a panel of appointed garden judges and horticulture professionals.
-The City of Ryde will contact entrants to coordinate a suitable time for the judging panel to view each Spring Garden Competition entry.
-Wherever possible judging will take place during mid-September to early October 2017.
+All entries in the Large, Small, Courtyard or Balcony, Edible, Native & Habitat-friendly, Children’s, School, Pre-School, Community, Commercial Gardens and Bushcare Sites will be personally judged by a panel of appointed garden judges and horticulture professionals.
+The City of Ryde will contact entrants to confirm their allocated judging time slot for the judging panel to view each Spring Garden Competition entry.
+Wherever possible judging will take place during mid-September to early October 2018.

 It is preferable that Spring Garden Competition entrants are present at their allocated judging timeslot and during the judging of their entry.
 Judging generally takes between 10 – 30 minutes depending on the size and nature of the entry.
 Entrants are encouraged to show the judges around their garden.
 The judges may ask the entrant some basic questions about their garden and gardening practices.

 For most categories, judging will be based on three main factors: